 Born Samuel Cornelius Phillips on January 5, 1923 in Florence, Alabama, he was inspired in his hometown to become the person to make a difference in people’s lives.

 Opening his Memphis Recording Service in January 1951, Sam discovered, recorded and nurtured the careers of some of the best, including Elvis Presley, Johnny Cash, B.B.
 King, Little Milton, Carl Perkins, Charlie Rich, Roy Orbison and Jerry Lee Lewis.
 In 1955 he opened the first all-girl radio station in the nation known as ‘WHER’, and whose motto was “1,000 Beautiful Watts”.

 Sam Phillips accomplished so many revolutionary things in his lifetime which changed our world today.
 His influences still run deep in the hearts of millions, and he continues to inspire young and upcoming singers, songwriters and musicians worldwide.
 Sam died on July 30, 2003 aged 80.
 He was a proud member of the Alabama Music Hall of Fame, Blues Hall of Fame, Rock’n’Roll Hall of Fame, Country Music Hall of Fame and Rockabilly Hall of Fame.

 Please honor the Father of Rock’n’Roll with this prestigious and ultimate tribute, by honoring him with an official United States Postage Stamp.

-The Sam Phillips Commemorative U.S. Postage Stamp petition to Citizens' Stamp Advisory Committee was written by Liz Scott and is in the category Arts & Entertainment at GoPetition.
+The Sam Phillips Commemorative U.S. Postage Stamp petition to Citizens' Stamp Advisory Committee was written by Liz Rogers and is in the category Arts & Entertainment at GoPetition.
 Contact author here.
 Petition tags: sam phillips, sam phillips music, sam phillips stamp, father of rock n roll, elvis and sam, sun